 That doesn’t stop vets from recommending glucosamine on a regular basis.
 In terms of anecdotal evidence, there are plenty who swear by it.
 Until more research comes out to prove the case either way, then, glucosamine might be worth a go.

-Taurine Supplements for Cats
+Taurine Cat Supplements

 Taurine is an amino acid which is prevalent in animal tissues, and necessary for the health of many mammals including humans, dogs and cats.
 It’s responsible for the development and function of the heart, retina, skeletal muscles and central nervous system.
 As humans, we don’t need to worry about supplementing taurine in our own diets, because our bodies can naturally synthesize it.

 However, according to the Journal of Nutrition, cats cannot.
 This means that a cat’s diet must contain sufficient taurine.
-According to research by the Candian Veterinary Journal, the Veterinary Clinics of North America and the Journal of Nutrition, taurine deficiency in cats can cause:
+According to research by the Canadian Veterinary Journal, the Veterinary Clinics of North America and the Journal of Nutrition, taurine deficiency in cats can cause:

 - Retinal degeneration, leading to blindness